Celestial navigation

-For navigation by celestial means when on the surface of the Earth for any given instant in time a celestial body is located directly over a single point on the Earth's surface.
-The latitude and longitude of that point is known as the celestial body's geographic position (GP), the location of which can be determined from tables in the nautical or air almanac for that year.
+For navigation by celestial means, when on the surface of the Earth at any given instant in time, a celestial body is located directly over a single point on the Earth's surface.
+The latitude and longitude of that point are known as the celestial body's geographic position (GP), the location of which can be determined from tables in the nautical or air almanac for that year.
 The measured angle between the celestial body and the visible horizon is directly related to the distance between the celestial body's GP and the observer's position.
-After some computations, referred to as sight reduction, this measurement is used to plot a line of position (LOP) on a navigational chart or plotting worksheet, the observer's position being somewhere on that line.
-(The LOP is actually a short segment of a very large circle on Earth that surrounds the GP of the observed celestial body.
-An observer located anywhere on the circumference of this circle on Earth, measuring the angle of the same celestial body above the horizon at that instant of time, would observe that body to be at the same angle above the horizon.)
-Sights on two celestial bodies give two such lines on the chart, intersecting at the observer's position (actually, the two circles would result in two points of intersection arising from sights on two stars described above, but one can be discarded, since it will be far from the estimated position—see the figure at example below).
-Most navigators will use sights of three to five stars, if available, since that will result in only one common intersection and minimizes the chance of error.
-That premise is the basis for the most commonly used method of celestial navigation, referred to as the "altitude-intercept method".
+After some computations, referred to as "sight reduction," this measurement is used to plot a line of position (LOP) on a navigational chart or plotting worksheet, with the observer's position being somewhere on that line.
+The LOP is actually a short segment of a very large circle on Earth that surrounds the GP of the observed celestial body.
+(An observer located anywhere on the circumference of this circle on Earth, measuring the angle of the same celestial body above the horizon at that instant of time, would observe that body to be at the same angle above the horizon.)
+Sights on two celestial bodies give two such lines on the chart, intersecting at the observer's position (actually, the two circles would result in two points of intersection arising from sights on two stars described above, but one can be discarded since it will be far from the estimated position—see the figure at the example below).
+Most navigators will use sights of three to five stars, if available, since that will result in only one common intersection and minimize the chance of error.
+That premise is the basis for the most commonly used method of celestial navigation, referred to as the "altitude-intercept method."
 At least three points must be plotted.
 The plot intersection will usually provide a triangle where the exact position is inside of it.
-Accuracy of the sights is indicated by the size of the triangle.
+The accuracy of the sights is indicated by the size of the triangle.

 Joshua Slocum used both noon sight and star sight navigation to determine his current position during his voyage, the first recorded single-handed circumnavigation of the world.
-In addition he used the lunar distance method (or "lunars") to determine and maintain known time at Greenwich (the prime meridian), thereby keeping his "tin clock" reasonably accurate, and therefore his position fixes accurate.
+In addition, he used the lunar distance method (or "lunars") to determine and maintain known time at Greenwich (the prime meridian), thereby keeping his "tin clock" reasonably accurate and therefore his position fixes accurate.